 East Carolina University is committed to maintaining the highest standards of ethics, honesty, and integrity.
-The Office of Institutional Integrity supports and enhances East Carolina University as it conducts operations in an ethical and law-abiding manner.
+The Office of Institutional Integrity (OII) supports and enhances East Carolina University as it conducts operations in an ethical and law-abiding manner.

 Michelle C. DeVille, MPA, CHC, CHPC

-Interim Chief Institutional Integrity Officer
+Chief Integrity Officer

 If you have a question regarding Compliance or wish to report a compliance concern, please call:

-1-252-744-5200 or email us at email@example.com.
+or call the main line at 1-252-744-5200 or email us at INTEGRITYCOMPLIANCE@ecu.edu.

-The Compliance Program is not intended to set forth every program and practice that is designed to effect compliance, but rather to provide a framework that will guide the overall compliance effort of the University.
-The Compliance Program has been developed to incorporate the seven required elements of an effective compliance program as described by the Office of Inspector General in its compliance guidance for physician group practices.
+The OII compliance program is not intended to set forth every program and practice that is designed to affect compliance, but rather to provide a framework that will guide the overall healthcare and specific data security compliance efforts of the University.
+The program affects a broad range of areas within the University’s operations, and all faculty, staff, students, and contractors of the University are expected to participate in the program and abide by its requirements.

 Deficit Reduction Act